riverachacon/favorite-emojis/readMe.md

 ### `App.js`

 The `App` component is the main component that renders the title and a list of emoji entries using the `Entry` component.

+### `Entry.js`

+The `Entry` component is a functional component in React that renders an emoji entry with its name and meaning.

+## Props

+- emoji: The emoji character to display.
+- name: The name of the emoji.
+- meaning: The meaning or description of the emoji.